mariaheisel99/NumeriskeMetoderPraktiskProg/README.md

 |                    total points: 93  |
 | ------------------------------------ |

-### exam performed: exam project 14 Cholesky decomposition of a real symmetric positive-definite matrix
+### Exam performed: exam project 14 Cholesky decomposition of a real symmetric positive-definite matrix

 In the exam, the Cholesky decomposition of a real symmetric positive-definite matrix was implemented.
 This was done using the Cholesky–Crout algorithm which starts from the upper left corner of the matrix L and proceeds the matrix column by column.
  A = L*L^T